Anatoliy Romanchenko

-Anatoliy Serhiyovych Romanchenko (Анатолій Сергійович Романченко; born 19 May 2001) is a Ukrainian professional footballer who plays as a midfielder for Chernihiv in the Ukrainian Second League.
+Anatoliy Serhiyovych Romanchenko (Анатолій Сергійович Романченко; born 19 May 2001) is a Ukrainian professional footballer who plays as a midfielder for Chernihiv in the Ukrainian First League.

 Career

 FC Chernihiv

 In 2018 Romanchenko joined FC Chernihiv in Ukrainian Amateur Football Championship and in Chernihiv Oblast Football Federation.
 In 2019 with the club won the Chernihiv Oblast Football Championship in 2019.
 Following the promotion of the club in Ukrainian Second League, on 19 September, Romanchenko scored his first goal against Karpaty Lviv.
 On 4 June 2021 he scored by penalty against Chaika.
 On 6 June, he was included in the Best XI of Round 25 of the 2020–21 Ukrainian Second League.

 Inhulets Petrove

 In December 2023 he moved to Inhulets Petrove.
 After the promotion of the club in Ukrainian Premier League, Romanchenko was released by the club.

 FC Chernihiv

 In summer 2024 he returned to Chernihiv in the Ukrainian Second League.
 9 August, he scored twice against Metalist 1925-2 Kharkiv at the Yunist Stadium in Chernihiv.
 Anatoliy ended the first part of 2024–25 season as joint-top scorer in the Ukrainian Second League of the group B with 5 goals.
 On 8 June 2025, he scored by penalty in the first leg of the Play-Offs against Metalurh Zaporizhzhia at the Chernihiv Arena.
 On 23 June 2025 he extended his contract with the club.
 On 23 September 2025, together with teammates Maksym Serdyuk and Artur Bybik, Anatoliy received a special jersey from FC Chernihiv for reaching 100 official appearances for the club.
 On 28 October 2025 he scored his first goal in the Ukrainian Cup by penalty against FC Lisne at the Chernihiv Arena.
+On 20 April 2026, he was included in the Best XI of Round 24 of the 2025–26 Ukrainian First League.
+On 9 May 2026, he scored against Chornomorets Odesa at the Chernihiv Arena.

+On 20 May 2026, he played his first Ukrainian Cup final against Dynamo Kyiv, where he scored a goal and became the first player of the team to score in a cup final.
+On 2 July 2026, he extended his contract with the club until 2028.